rh-telco-tigers/autoscaling-demos/README.md

 * metadata.creationTimestamp
 * metadata.annotations.autoscaling

-Update all refrences to your machineset name to indicate they are spot instances.
+Update all references to your MachineSet name to indicate they are spot instances.
 For example `mark-vwwcf-worker-us-east-2a` becomes `mark-vwwcf-worker-us-east-2a-spot`.
 Add two entries to spec.template.spec.
 The first will be an additional node label `spec.template.spec.metadata.labels.spotInstance: "true"` and the second is `spec.template.spec.providerSpec.valuespotMarketOptions: {}` so it looks like the following code snipet:

 ```yaml
   spec: